timothywarner/linux/README.md

-# Configure Linux Servers (On-prem and in the Cloud) with Windows PowerShell DSC
-IT Edge Intersection 2016 (itedgeintersection.com)
+# Linux on Azure Session Materials